Rocket-propelled grenade: Design

 An issue that affected the earliest RPG weapon systems such as the German Panzerschreck was that rocket motor propellant could harm the operator.
-The weapon therefore featured a metal shield attached to the launch tube to protect the operator’s face from the blast.
+The weapon therefore featured a metal shield attached to the launch tube to protect the operator's face from the blast.
 With later designs such as the RPG-7, the rocket exits the launcher with a low-powered gunpowder charge, and the main rocket motor then fires after the rocket has travelled 10 m.
 In some other designs, the propellant charge burns completely within the tube.

 An RPG is an inexpensive way for an infantryman to safely deliver an explosive payload or warhead over a short distance with reasonable accuracy.
 Substantially more expensive guided anti-tank missiles are used at larger distances when accuracy or an overfly top attack are paramount.
-Anti-tank missiles such as the Malyutka can be guided by the operator after firing by sight, heat sensors or IR signatures; an RPG however is not guided towards the target.
-Nor can RPG rockets be controlled in flight after being aimed and launched.
+Anti-tank missiles such as the Malyutka can be guided by the operator after firing, in the case of the Malyutka, a joystick, while others can be guided using heat sensors or IR signatures; an RPG, however, is not guided towards the target, Nor can RPG rockets be controlled in flight after being aimed and launched.
 While the lack of active targeting technologies or after-firing guidance input can be viewed as a weakness, it also makes RPGs cheap and hard to defend against with electronic countermeasures or decoying.
 For example, if a soldier or other fighter launches an RPG at a hovering helicopter, even if the helicopter releases flares to confuse optical seekers, chaff to confuse radar, or engages in signal jamming, these will have no effect on an in-flight RPG warhead, even though these measures might protect against more sophisticated surface-to-air missiles.